 Additional recommendation: Mathematics 25 ECTS

 During the two weeks of the course you will get acquainted with the Haskell language, primarily by yourself, using any of the tutorials or textbooks available.
 Some possibilities are listed on the Literature and links page.
 This phase will be supported by the first four lectures and the first class.

 Then the main part of the course begins.
 It consists of three programming assignments.

 A number of lectures will be given throughout the course on topics needing a more in-depth treatment.
 See the lecture material page for more details.
-Generally speaking, common (EDAF40 and EDAN40) lectures focus more on practice of functional programming, while the extra four (EDAN40 only) augment it with the necessary theory and higher-level concepts.
+Generally speaking, common (EDAF95 and EDAN40) lectures focus more on practice of functional programming, while the extra four (EDAN40 only) augment it with the necessary theory and higher-level concepts.

 Aditionally, there will be three class sessions (common to both courses) devoted to practical exercises